se-edu/se-book/testing/testingTypes/integrationTesting/how/text.md

 <tip-box>

-:package: Suppose a class `Car` users classes `Engine` and `Wheel`.
+:package: Suppose a class `Car` uses classes `Engine` and `Wheel`.
 Here is how you would go about doing pure integration tests:

 a) First, unit test `Engine` and `Wheel`.<br>
 b) Next, unit test `Car` in isolation of `Engine` and `Wheel`, ==using stubs for `Engine` and `Wheel`==.<br>